-Because of this false self-perception, fundie leaders and pastors refuse to believe the list of real reasons the fundie system is being abandoned or avoided, even when their own people or outsiders tell them their reasons—straight up.
+Because of this false self-perception, fundie leaders and pastors refuse to believe the list of real reasons the fundie system is being abandoned or avoided.
+They do this even when their own people and outsiders tell them the real reasons—straight up.

-Plenty.
-The reality is that many in the rest of humanity (including people in other Christian churches) do not perceive the fundies, their fundie churches, or their fundie system in the same way the fundies perceive them to be—and the fundies consistently fail to understand this.
+The reality is that many in the rest of humanity (including people in other Christian churches) do not perceive the fundies, their fundie churches, or their fundie systems in the same way the fundies perceive them to be—and the fundies consistently fail to understand this.
 The fundies would say:

 Why do people run away from us fundies?
 That’s easy.
 We are offering Jesus to them!!!
 They are all vile sinners fleeing from the convicting guilt and pain emitted from the light of Jesus that they must surely see in us as we approach them.

 Huh-uh!!!!
 Nope!!!
-That is not what most people see—not really.
+That is not what most people see in the fundies—not really.
 If you will recall, multitudes of people were magnetically attracted to Jesus and his message of hope and love in Roman Judea (circa 31-33 A.D.).
 People were not running from Jesus in those ancient times.
-As the New Testament clearly records, ordinary people were running to Jesus.
+As the New Testament clearly records, ordinary people were running to Jesus in great throngs.

 Let me ask you a question.
 Would you run away from or refuse to run to the guy in the black hat in the video clip below?
 I sure would!!!
 Any sane person would.
 The real Jesus of the New Testament never presented himself to the world in a way that would conjure up a creepy mental perception like this man in the black hat does.
 However, the fundies of today evoke a public perception similar to this, and that perception makes the American people want to avoid or flee from fundies—no matter how friendly they are.
 Please take a look at this video clip: